 San Mateo Union High School District Health Aides are on site and readily available to assist in each of the seven schools’ Health Offices with a variety of health-related necessities.
-They support the Student Health Coordinator in preparation and organization of school medical tasks and manage daily student health needs under her direction.
+They support the Health Services Manager in preparation and organization of school medical tasks and manage daily student health needs under her direction.
 The Student Health Team is also available for coordinating nursing services for students requiring additional onsite medical management or supervision.

 Health Aides are certified in First Aid, Cardiopulmonary resuscitation, and Automated External Defibrillators administration and have received other disease specific training to assist students’ health needs that may arise while they are at school.
 If a student has a medical emergency at school, the Health Aides provide supportive care until the emergency medical services arrives.
 If a student becomes ill or injured at school, parents or guardians are notified by the Health Aide.
 The Health Office is stocked with basic First Aid supplies for use as needed.
 Health Aides prepare packages of gloves and antiseptic wipes at the beginning of the year for all staff members and ensure that each classroom has an emergency disaster bag.
 If a student requires medication during the school day, Health Aides are trained in Medication Administration to assist, including emergency medication such as EpiPens to treat severe allergic reactions.